AdobeDocs/experience-manager-cloud-service.de-DE/help/assets/search-assets.md

 <!--
 ### Visual or similarity search {#configvisualsearch}

-Visual search uses smart tagging and requires AEM 6.5.2.0 or later.
+Visual search uses smart tags.
 After configuring smart tagging functionality, follow these steps.

 1. In AEM CRXDE, in `/oak:index/lucene` node, add the following properties and values and save the changes.